I’m frequently asked how I get everything done and the answer is that I don’t!

 Every day is short and I want to make sure I get what’s most important and what I enjoy done every day.
 I love answering knitters’ questions, whether it’s on my boards, in a KAL or in my Craftsy classes.
 This means that a good chunk of my time is spent just chatting online.
 This does mean that it can be a bit more difficult to find time for bigger jobs like writing blog post, patterns and newsletters.
-I won’t even mention my inability to do longer term planning!
+I won’t even mention my inability to do longer-term planning!

 One thing that almost never drops off my daily to-do list is knitting.
 That might seem obvious but running a knitting business actually makes it very difficult to find knitting time.
-While knitting is still obviously a big part of my job it easily gets side-lined for computer based work.
-However if I’ve reached the evening without having picked up my needles I start to get a bit twitchy.
+While knitting is still obviously a big part of my job it easily gets side-lined for computer-based work.
+However, if I’ve reached the evening without having picked up my needles I start to get a bit twitchy.
 After all these years I still find knitting relaxing and comforting.

 When I grab my knitting and sit on my sofa spot (we’ve all got our special spot…mine has a stack of cushions, a standing lamp, table and of course Lizzie) its instant relaxation.
 When the boys were younger I knit more on the go, I had bigger stretches of time in the car waiting for people.
-Now with 3 different schools I only get a few minutes knitting time between each collection.
+Now with 3 different schools, I only get a few minutes knitting time between each collection.

 So how does my design and knitting day look?

-Obviously there are only so many hours in the day and knitting is a relatively slow process.
-Over the last few years I’ve started working with a few sample knitters here in Ireland that are just worth their weight in gold.
+Obviously, there are only so many hours in the day and knitting is a relatively slow process.
+Over the last few years, I’ve started working with a few sample knitters here in Ireland that are just worth their weight in gold.
 They are all fantastic knitters and always watch out for anything that doesn’t work in the knitting.
 This means that even for the samples I’m not knitting it’s as close as I can get :-)

-As a designer I follow a process with each design.
+As a designer, I follow a process with each design.
 In case you were curious this is the basic process that I try to follow:

 Step 1: Swatch

-Step 2: Put numbers in spreadsheet
+Step 2: Put numbers in a spreadsheet

 Step 3: Write the basic pattern